Aesthetics & Cosmetic Dermatology

-Our cosmetic dermatologists have been leaders in the field of cosmetic surgery.
-Some have completed.
-Many are trained in their residency on the use of Botox, Juvederm, Restylane, and laser surgery.
-Our dermatologists perform cosmetic procedures including chemical peels, Photo Rejuvenation and Microdermbrasion.
-While most dermatologists limit their cosmetic practice to minimally invasive procedures, practitioners at The Baton Rouge Clinic offer a full spectrum of services.
+Our physicians were trained in their residency on the use of botox, fillers, and laser surgery.
+Our dermatologists perform cosmetic procedures including chemical peels, and Photo Rejuvenation, Laser resurfacing and microdermabrasion.
+While most dermatologists limit their cosmetic practice to minimally invasive procedures, practitioners at The Baton Rouge Clinic offer a full spectrum of medical and cosmetic services.

 - Sclerotherapy (Leg Vein Treatment)

 - Soft Tissue Fillers

 - Chemical Peels

 - Laser Hair Removal

 - Photoaging Products (Obagi, Vivite, Skin Ceuticals, Elta MD, neocutis and MDForte)

 Aviation Medical Examiners

 Aviation Medical Examiner (AME) is a physician designated by the Federal Aviation Administration and given the authority to perform flight physical examinations and issue aviation medical certificates if the applicant meets FAA standards.
 AMEs are practitioners of aviation medicine, although most are also qualified in other medical specialties.